kemtls/KEMTLS-TLS13Tamarin/docs/_includes/4-2-0-extensions.md

 <div class="row">
 <div class="col1">
-The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms may be used in digital signatures.
+The client uses the "signature_algorithms" extension to indicate to the server which authentication algorithms may be used in digital signatures.
 Clients which desire the server to authenticate itself via a certificate MUST send this extension.

+Even though the extension is named signature algorithms, we advertise authentication algorithms such as KEMTLS through this extension.

 `---snip---`